 At San Diego Zoo Safari Park you can have an African Safari experience without going to Africa.
 Walk and see wild animals in large natural field enclosures and exhibits like Lion Camp.
 Enjoy activities like Africa Tram, Cheetah Run, overnight camping, ziplining, ballooning, playgrounds, and shows.

 That’s the quick summarized version of what there is to do at Safari Park.
 But there’s a lot more to discover below.
-If you’re in a rush, click HERE to go to the Safari Park Day printable planner.
-It has the shows, keeper talks, and other events preloaded.
-It also has a list of Safari tours with how much time each takes to make organizing your day easier.
+Also, check out my Safari Tours reviews to discover how much time each takes to make organizing your day easier.

 What Can You Do At San Diego Zoo Safari Park?